 Do you know which language they speak in the Faroe Islands?
 The little island group between Norway, Scotland and Iceland is one of the most unique places I’ve ever been – beautiful and bizarre at the same time.
 And you know, what?
 So is their language!
 It is hard to learn Faroese, because there are not many resources out there – but the new platform Faroe Island Translate is putting an end to that!

-// In collaboration with Visit Faroe Islands. //
+// This post is sponsored by Visit Faroe Islands. //

 What is the number one rule when you travel to a country where people speak a different language than yourself?
 Exactly, learn some useful phrases in the local language.
 There are tons of language tools out there, but I find that Google Translate is one of the best places to get started on basics.